 Learn how to make homemade coconut ice squares - you only need 5 ingredients, and there's no baking required!
 These photos will walk you through the process.
 See the recipe card for detailed instructions.

-If your shredded unsweetened coconut is not finely ground (refer to photos in instructions), you'll want to process it more finely.
+If your shredded unsweetened coconut isn't finely ground, you'll want to process it more finely.
 This shredded coconut could be in smaller pieces.

 Place coconut in food processor or blender and process just until very finely chopped.
 Do not run for too long or it will eventually turn to coconut butter!